Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Stumble.** As a Sleight, you cause a creature you can see within range to stumble as it walks or runs, halving its movement Speed until the end of its next turn (rounded down).

+**Whisper.** As a Sleight, you whisper a short message that a creature you can see within range hears in its mind.
+You must be able to whisper the message in 10 seconds or less.

+**Minor Telekinesis.** As a Sleight, you manipulate a small object.
+You can utilize it, topple it over, or move it to a place within range (possibly to your or another creature's hand).
+The object moves too slowly to deal damage.

 # Incantations
 The following is a list of Incantations.
 You can't cast the same Incantation two turns in a row.